 T142 Health Sciences

-The Department of Comparative Medicine provides education and research opportunities in the use of animals in biomedical research, testing, and education.
+The department provides education and research opportunities in the use of animals in biomedical research, testing, and education.
 In addition, training is provided for veterinarians in the diagnosis, treatment, and prevention of the diseases of laboratory animals.
-Current educational programs include scheduled courses in the principles and techniques of animal experimentation (C MED 407) for biomedical graduate students, zoonotic diseases, and training in laboratory-animal medicine for veterinary medical students and veterinarians, combined with a Master of Science degree program in comparative medicine.
+Current educational programs include scheduled courses in the principles and techniques of animal experimentation (C MED 407) for biomedical graduate students, zoonotic diseases, and training in laboratory-animal medicine for veterinary medical students and veterinarians, combined with a master of science degree program in comparative medicine.
 Areas of current research interests include enteric disease, lympocyte biology, biology of aging, mouse genomics, generation and characterization of transgenic animal models, somatic cell gene transfer, and animal models of gene therapy.

 Graduate Program Coordinator

-Postdoctoral training in the areas of laboratory animal medicine and comparative pathology is offered to persons with a D.V.M. or equivalent degree.
-Training consists of a combination of coursework, clinical residency rotations, and research leading to a Master of Science degree in comparative medicine.
+Postdoctoral training in laboratory animal medicine and comparative pathology is offered to persons with a D.V.M. or equivalent degree.
+Training consists of coursework, clinical residency rotations, and research leading to a Master of Science degree in comparative medicine.
 The program also prepares participants for specialty certification by the American College of Laboratory Animal Medicine.
 Financial assistance is normally provided.
-A detailed description of the postdoctoral program is available on the department's website at depts.washington.edu/compmed/.
+A detailed description of the postdoctoral program is available at depts.washington.edu/compmed/.

 Master of Science

 The Master of Science degree in comparative medicine provides advanced training in comparative medicine to veterinarians.
-Admission to the degree program requires acceptance into the department's postdoctoral training program.
+Admission requires acceptance into the department's postdoctoral training program.
 The degree option involves additional elective courses, the completion of a more-involved research project, and a thesis.